 Up to the 1990s, the acoustic traffic signals were constantly on, although they were sometimes interrupted during the night.
 The noise pollution caused by these devices began to become an environmental issue.
 Subsequently, several clicker systems that could be activated by a button on the post began popping up across Europe and Australia before moving onto the United States.
 Other systems developed that relied on touch: vibrating boxes in Switzerland and rotating cones in England.
 However, all these systems presented one undeniable problem for visually impaired pedestrians—they did not help in locating a crossing from a distance and required the person to search for the post, which was not always directly next to the crosswalk, to gain information on the color of the lights.
 The use of a push button, vibrating box or rotating cone in a public place also brought up issues of hygiene.
 Some push buttons emitted a regular beep to help a blind person locate the pole, but these “location beeps” could only be heard close by.

-A Late Start by France but Early Leader in Innovation
+A Late Start by France but Early Leader in Innovation with Accessible Pedestrian Signals

 At this time, France still had very few acoustic traffic signals installed, and usually only for pilot programs.
 For example, the city of Toulouse installed a signal using a ringing sound when the walking man appeared but only at certain often-used intersections.
-In 1993, EO GUIDAGE invented an acoustic traffic signal that could be controlled by remote.
+In 1993, EO GUIDAGE (now Okeenea) invented an accessible pedestrian signal that could be controlled by remote.
 In this way, blind and visually impaired road users did not have to search for the traffic signals to operate them.
 In fact, it was the signal that announced its existence by mentioning its color and the street on which it was installed.
 These remote-controlled signals gradually took over from other vibrating systems.
 The remote controls were distributed in towns and cities with the new signals.
 Subsequently, there appeared several types of remotes using different radio frequencies depending on their manufacturer.
 For many years, the use of the remote-controlled signals coexisted with the push buttons.
 But the push-button signals slowly fell by the wayside because they were often used incorrectly and became an annoyance to residents.
 Only Paris maintained them because of the number of foreign tourists to the capital.

 In 2002, the French standardization board, AFNOR, established a standard for Accessible Pedestrian Signals (APS).
 The standard laid down the technical characteristics of the sound unit, the radio frequency used to trigger them and the content of the message provided.
 During the “don’t walk” stage, the signal must state “pedestrian red” followed by the street name, thereby limiting the possible confusion to visually impaired people where there are two crosswalks.
 For the “walk” stage, a continuous bell ring should be emitted.
 The French regulation required the installation of Accessible Pedestrian Signals for every new traffic light that went up and whenever road works were carried out at an intersection.
 Over 200,000 pedestrian lights have today been equipped with acoustic signals complying with the NF S32‑002 standard.